Blendify/blender-manual/blender_docs/manual/data_system/custom_properties.rst

    Soft Max
       The maximum value for the soft limit.
 Is Statically Overridable
-   Specifies if the property can be overridden via the Static Overrides system (incurs performance overhead).
+   Specifies if the property can be overridden via the Static Overrides system (with an additional performance overhead).
 Tooltip
    Allows you to write a custom :doc:`Tooltip </getting_started/help>` for your property.